muzhawir/indonesian_id/README.md

 # indonesian_id

-indonesian_id is an Elixir package for working with Indonesian variuos Identification Numbers.
+An Elixir package for parsing and validating various Indonesian Identification Numbers.
 It provides utility functions to parse, validate, and extract information from these identification numbers.